polotek/node/doc/api/process.markdown

 ### process.chdir(directory)

+Param: directory {String} The directory path to change to.

 Changes the current working directory of the process or throws an exception if that fails.

     console.log('Starting directory: ' + process.cwd());